Options vs. stocks: Which one is better for you?

 Stocks and options are closely related, but they’re very different things, especially when it comes to how much you can make or lose.

 A stock is a fractional ownership interest in a business and may trade on an exchange.
-A stock has an indefinite life, and continues on as long as a company exists and remains publicly traded.
+A stock has an indefinite life, and can continue to exist as long as a company exists.

 In any given year, a stock can fluctuate significantly, but over time its performance should track the growth of the business.
 If the company grows earnings, the stock will rise over time.
 If its profit falls, the stock will fall.
 If the company goes bankrupt, the stock may cease to exist.

 An option is the right to buy a stock (or other asset) at a specified price by a specific time.
 Stock options trade on a public exchange.
 An option has a fixed life, with a specific expiration date, after which its value is settled among investors and the option ceases to exist.
 The value of an option tends to decline over time, all else equal, and so it’s what is called a wasting asset.

 Options come in two major varieties, and buyers make a cash payment called a premium to own an option contract:

 - Call options allow the owner to buy the underlying stock at a specified price until a specific date.
 When the stock price goes up, the call option increases in value, all else equal.
 In general, if you’re buying a call option, you expect the stock price to rise.